 \section{Experiments}

-We evaluate our framework with four medical datasets from two modalities, namely vision and time-series.
-After describing the experimental setup~(Sec.~\ref{sec:experimental_setup}), we demonstrate the capabilities of our framework for bias identification~(Sec.~\ref{sec:exp_bias_identifcation}), the detection of biased samples~(Sec.~\ref{sec:exp_data_annotation}), bias localization~(Sec.~\ref{sec:exp_bias_localization}) and mitigation~(Sec.~\ref{sec:exp_bias_mitigation}).
+We evaluate the extended Reveal2Revise framework with four medical datasets from two modalities, namely vision and time-series.
+We describe the experimental setup~(Sec.~\ref{sec:experimental_setup}) and demonstrate the capabilities of the framework for bias identification~(Sec.~\ref{sec:exp_bias_identifcation}), the detection of biased samples~(Sec.~\ref{sec:exp_data_annotation}), bias localization~(Sec.~\ref{sec:exp_bias_localization}) and mitigation~(Sec.~\ref{sec:exp_bias_mitigation}).